surveydown-dev/demo-question-types/README.md

+# Demo Question Types with {surveydown}
-This is a demo of many of the features in the surveydown survey platform.
+ This is a demo of the survey question types using the {surveydown} R package.

+ For more information about the {surveydown} R package, see the [surveydown website](https://surveydown.org).